dasys-lab/alica-plan-designer/README.md

 	2. *Plans project* is the path to your plan folder.
 Something like this: *etc/plans/*

-	3. *Expressions Validators project* is the path to the folder where all *.cpp* files will be generated.
+	3. *Expressions Validators project* is the path to the folder where all source code will be generated. ./src/*.cpp and ./include/*.h

-	4. *Roles project* the same as point 2 *etc/roles/*
+	4. *Roles project* is the path to your roles folder.
+Somthing like this: *etc/roles/*

-	5. *Misc project* the same as point 2 *etc/Misc/*
+	5. *Misc project* is the path to your Task repository.
+Something like this: *etc/Misc/*

 **Define Capability**